KalpanaGoel/reveal.js/README.md

 ## Viewing entities on a page
 ## <img src="custom/images/route-handler.png">
 Note:
+- Viewing an entity on a page requires a view builder that is responsible for constructing a renderable array from an entity object.
 - a route is needed that utilizes the view builder to output the entity’s fields on a given path
 - Add the following to the annotation in src/Entity/Event.php
 - Entity handlers are objects that take over certain tasks related to entities